albeorla/micro-saas-opportunity-engine/docs/micro_saas_opportunity_engine_prd.md

 1. **Dataset extensibility via JSON** – the engine now accepts a `--dataset` argument pointing to a JSON file of ideas.
 When provided, the engine loads the ideas from this file; otherwise it uses the built‑in sample dataset.
 This makes it easy to extend or customise the idea pool without modifying code.
 2. **Sample dataset format** – the script documents an example JSON format (see the appendix) so that users can craft their own idea lists.
 Each entry includes the fields `title`, `icp`, `pain`, `solution`, `revenue_model`, and `key_risks`.
-3. **Researcher component** – a new `Researcher` class simulates automated research by returning additional micro‑SaaS ideas drawn from an authoritative 2025 article.
-In a full version this module would crawl official sources; in the MVP it provides a handful of extra ideas that the engine can incorporate when needed.
+3. **Researcher component** – a new `Researcher` class simulates automated research by returning additional micro‑SaaS ideas drawn from authoritative sources.
+It now supports **configurable sources** and **deduplication**, and can parse ideas from both local files and remote URLs (with basic scraping).
-4. **Critique & refinement loop** – the engine now includes a simple feedback loop.
-After each scoring iteration it checks whether at least one idea has a `green_build` recommendation.
-If not, the engine removes ideas with `red_kill` recommendations, fetches new ideas from the Researcher, and repeats the scoring.
-This process iterates up to three times, mimicking a basic self‑improvement cycle where the system critiques its output and broadens its search if necessary.
+4. **Critique & refinement loop** – the engine includes a feedback loop.
+After scoring, it checks for high-quality ideas.
+If none are found, it fetches new ideas from the Researcher and repeats the process.
-5. **Refactored run logic** – the `run()` method orchestrates the iteration, scoring and refinement steps, then prints the final ranked table.
-This paves the way for adding more sophisticated critique or multi‑agent patterns in the next phase.
+5. **Refactored run logic** – the `run()` method orchestrates the iteration, scoring and refinement steps.

-6. **Source credibility, recency and feedback adjustments** – a new **Critic** component has been implemented in the Python engine.
-Ideas may now optionally include `credibility` (`high`, `medium` or `low`) and `source_date` (YYYY-MM-DD) fields.
-The critic awards a small bonus for high‑credibility sources and penalises low credibility or outdated ideas (older than three years).
-A **UserFeedbackManager** reads a JSON file of user ratings (0–5) and translates those into score adjustments.
-Both mechanisms adjust each idea’s final total score and influence the recommendation decision, enabling the engine to down‑weight SEO‑driven or stale ideas and incorporate real user feedback.

-7. **Feedback CLI option** – the command-line interface now accepts a `--feedback` argument.
-When supplied with a path to a JSON file mapping idea titles to user ratings, the engine will use these ratings to boost or penalise ideas, making it easier to calibrate scoring heuristics over time.

-8. **Project Restructuring and Modularization** – The codebase has been reorganized into a standard Python project structure (`src/`, `data/`, `docs/`) and the monolithic script has been split into focused modules (`models`, `scoring`, `researcher`, `critic`, `feedback`, `engine`) to improve maintainability and scalability.
+6. **Source credibility and feedback adjustments** – A **Critic** component adjusts scores based on source credibility and recency.
+A **UserFeedbackManager** allows users to rate ideas (0–5), which adjusts the final score.
+7. **CLI Improvements** – The CLI now supports subcommands: `run` (standard execution) and `rate` (interactive rating mode).
+8. **Configurable Scoring** – A `data/scoring_config.json` file allows users to tune scoring thresholds and price-band adjustments without changing code.
+9. **Unit Tests** – A `tests/` directory with `pytest` coverage ensures core logic stability.

 ## 3. Updated Now/Next/Later roadmap

 ### NOW (0–4 weeks)

-The focus is on getting a working prototype that demonstrates the core loop: idea ingestion → scoring → recommendation.
+The focus is on usability, reliability, and refining the "intelligence" of the system.

-1. **Polish the command‑line tool**: *Completed.* The CLI has been refactored into a modular entry point (`src.saas_opportunity_engine`) with improved argument handling.
-2. **Improve scoring heuristics**: refine the heuristic rules based on real user feedback and data.
-For example, incorporate more precise weighting for price bands or complexity factors.
-3. **Expand the seed dataset**: *Completed.* The dataset has expanded to **75 ideas**.
-4. **Add unit tests**: *In Progress.* A `tests/` directory has been created.
-Modularization facilitates easier unit testing of individual components.
-5. **Document usage**: *Completed.* A `README.md` has been created explaining installation and usage.
+1.  **Enhanced Critique (Priority 1)**: Improve the `Critic` to be smarter about "credibility".
+Currently, it uses simple heuristics.
+We should add:
+    *   Domain authority checking (allowlist/blocklist).
+    *   Better date parsing to penalize stale ideas.
+    *   "Novelty" detection (down-weighting generic ideas).
+2.  **Web Interface (Priority 2)**: Build a simple web UI (e.g., Streamlit or Flask) to replace/augment the CLI.
+This will make "rating" and "exploring" ideas much easier.
+3.  **Refinement Loop Improvements**: Make the "reflexion" loop smarter.
+Instead of just "more ideas", it should look for *specific* missing types of ideas (e.g., "We have too many B2B ideas, look for B2C").

 ### NEXT (4–12 weeks)

-The next phase will make the engine more dynamic and incorporate feedback loops.

-**Priority 1 – Automated research module**: Build a Python‑based researcher capable of extracting bullet‑point ideas from trusted articles and reports.
-The researcher should parse pains, solutions and pricing from structured lists (e.g. blog posts, trend round‑ups).
-Initially this may rely on predetermined sources stored locally; later it can call the browser tool to fetch new pages and use a scraper to extract data.
-The output must be converted into the same idea format and include optional metadata fields (`source`, `source_date`, `credibility`).
-This task is critical because it moves the system beyond a fixed dataset and ensures a steady pipeline of new, high‑quality ideas.

-**Priority 2 – Feedback-driven scoring calibration**: Develop a mechanism for users to rate the relevance and quality of each idea (0–5) through a simple interface (command‑line or web).
-Store these ratings in a JSON file that the engine reads via the `--feedback` argument.
-Adjust scoring thresholds and total scores based on user feedback, allowing the engine to learn which heuristics correlate with real success.
-Over time this will enable data‑driven calibration of the scoring model.

-3. **Enhanced critique and filtering**: Extend the critic to incorporate source credibility (e.g. official reports vs. SEO spam), recency of publication, and novelty of the idea.
-Ideas with weak or outdated evidence should have their total scores reduced.
-Use publication dates and domain reputation to infer credibility.
-This builds on the initial critic that already handles credibility and recency adjustments.

-4. **Refinement loop**: Allow the engine to iterate on its own output by analysing gaps in coverage and generating new sub‑queries (e.g. niches not yet explored).

-5. **Persistent memory**: Store previous runs and feedback so the engine avoids repeating poor ideas and learns which heuristics correlate with real success.

-6. **Interactive UI / dashboard**: Build a simple web or command‑line interface where users can view and filter opportunities, tweak scoring weights and provide feedback on recommendations.
+1.  **Automated Web Ingestion**: Fully automate the "Researcher" to search the web for *new* articles dynamically (using a search API or browser tool) rather than just scraping a fixed list of URLs.
+2.  **Persistent Database**: Move from JSON files to a proper database (SQLite) to handle thousands of ideas and history.
+3.  **Multi-Agent Debate**: Implement a "Committee" of agents (CEO, CTO, Product) to debate the top ideas before showing them to the user.

 ### LATER (12+ weeks)

-Longer‑term improvements will focus on learning and optimisation.

-1. **Meta‑evaluation and RL**: use historical success/failure data to adjust scoring weights and refine heuristics via reinforcement learning or Bayesian optimisation.
+1.  **Meta-evaluation and RL**: Use historical feedback to train the scoring weights automatically.
-2. **Competition tracking**: monitor competitor products and pricing to dynamically adjust competition scores.
-3. **Self‑service micro‑SaaS builder**: integrate templates or scaffolding generators to spin up basic SaaS services based on the top ideas.
-4. **Marketplace integration**: allow users to publish, share or sell validated ideas or pre‑built micro‑SaaS solutions.
-5. **Multi‑agent debate**: experiment with multi‑agent approaches (e.g. debate, committee) to ensure diverse perspectives on the viability of each idea.
+2.  **Marketplace Integration**: Connect to platforms where these ideas could be validated (e.g., landing page generators).
+3.  **Self-service Builder**: Generate a project skeleton for the chosen idea.

 ## 4. Open questions and risks